isomerpages/moe-anchorgreenpri/pages/faq.md

 **<u>MOE Financial Assistance Scheme (FAS)</u>** <br>

 **1. I would like to find out more about the MOE Financial Assistance Scheme.** <br>
-You may find out more details here - https://www.moe.gov.sg/financial-matters/financial-assistance
+You may find out more details here - <a href="https://www.moe.gov.sg/financial-matters/financial-assistance " target=_blank>https://www.moe.gov.sg/financial-matters/financial-assistance </a><br>

 **2. How do I know whether I qualify for the MOE Financial Assistance Scheme?**<br>
 To qualify, you must fulfil the following criteria:<br>